The Popularity of the Brow Lift in Zoom Culture

 General Anesthesia May Be Unnecessary

-The brow lift corrects the signs of aging on your forehead and brow, so some people want a facelift or eyebrow surgery to transform their entire face.
+The eyebrow lift corrects the signs of aging on your forehead and brow, so some people want a facelift or eyebrow lift surgery to transform their entire face.
 Make sure you talk to your plastic surgeon about the possibility of pairing other surgeries with your brow lift.

-After about a week, your surgeon will remove your stitches.
+After about a week of brow lift recovery, your surgeon will remove your stitches.
 You can resume light exercise and activities.
 After another week, you should be able to return to strenuous exercise.

 Request A Brow Lift Consultation Today

-Interested in a Las Vegas brow lift?
+Interested in a Las Vegas brow lift consultation?
 Please schedule a consultation with Dr. Rachel Mason today!
-She will review the options with you about eyelid surgery, your goals and help determine if you’re an ideal candidate for this procedure.
+She will review the options and various brow lift techniques that are possible for your eyelid surgery, discuss your goals and help determine if you’re an ideal candidate for brow lift procedure.

 References